 Add rent reporting.
 First impact in 1 to 3 months, compounding over time.

 For renters, this is one of the most underused and highest-leverage tools available.
 Payment history is 35% of your FICO score, the single most heavily weighted factor.
 By default, your largest monthly payment (rent) contributes nothing to it.
-Not because the renter did anything wrong.
+Not because you did anything wrong.
 Because the system was built to reward borrowers, not payers.

 Learn more in how rent reporting works and does paying rent build credit.